samsung-cnct/kraken-lib/Documentation/UPGRADING_KUBERNETES.md

 YAML (e.g. `defaultCanalFabric16`), update its names and references accordingly (e.g. rename to `defaultCanalFabric17`). *DO NOT* alter configuration of preceding versions.

+### Branch Naming
+For ease of testing, any branch that updates the supported versions of kubernetes should have 'test-all' in the branch name.
+This will cause gitlab CI to excercise all of the supported versions of kubernetes.

 [1]: https://github.com/samsung-cnct/kraken-tools